LeakyAbstractions/blog/quotes/_posts/2011-02-06-unix-is-dead.md

 tags:
   - obsolescence
   - unix
-  - criticism
 quote:
   author: Rob Pike
   context: Circa 1991
 ---

-Not only is UNIX dead, it's starting to smell really bad.
+Not only is UNIX dead, it’s starting to smell really bad.